morinted/plover_theory/sounds/the-letter-v.md

 ### Final V

 Final V is given by the outline `*F`, but if there is no conflict with a word ending in an "F" sound, the asterisk can be dropped.
 Most of the common words we deal with will not have the asterisk.
-Handling cases like "live/life", "

 * `KO*FT`: covet
 * `HROF`, `HRO*F`: love